microsoft/playwright/docs/src/best-practices-js.md

 ### Run tests on CI

 Setup CI/CD and run your tests frequently.
 The more often you run your tests the better.
 Ideally you should run your tests on each commit and pull request.
+Playwright comes with a [GitHub actions workflow](/ci-intro.md) already setup so that tests will run on CI for you with no setup required.
+Playwright can also be setup on the [CI environment](/ci.md) of your choice.

 Use [parallelism and sharding](./test-parallel.md).
+Playwright runs tests in parallel by default.
+Tests in a single file are run in order, in the same worker process.
+Playwright can [shard]./test-parallel.md##shard-tests-between-multiple-machines) a test suite, so that it can be executed on multiple machines

-Use linux when running your tests on CI as it is cheaper.
+Use Linux when running your tests on CI as it is cheaper.
 Developers can use whatever environment when running locally but use linux on CI.